Glossary

 Budget

-See "Cost of Attendance".
+See "Cost of Attendance.”

 Cancellation (discharge) of a Federal Loan

 The result of a borrower meeting specific requirements established by law that release the borrower from all obligation to repay a federal educational loan.
-Cancellation results in the principal and interest being paid by the federal government.
+Cancellation results in the principal and interest being paid in full by the federal government.
 Cancellation is not automatic, and the appropriate loan agency must be contacted for more information.

 Capitalization of Loan Interest

-Census Credits
+Census Date

 Contributor